SenseNet/docs.sensenet.com/content/api-docs/querying/09-multiple-predicates.md

 <tab category="querying" article="query-multiple-predicates" example="or" />

 The `AND` operator matches documents where both terms exist anywhere in the text or fields of a single document.
-To search for event that have the type demo and meeting in the field EventType, use this query:

 <tab category="querying" article="query-multiple-predicates" example="and" />

-The + or required operator requires that the term after the "+" symbol exist somewhere in a the field of a single document.

-To search for content that must contain meeting type events and may contain demo events use the query:
+Using the + or mandatory operator is an alternative to the AND keyword.
+This sign must be placed in front of all terms that would be connected with the AND operator.

 <tab category="querying" article="query-multiple-predicates" example="plus" />

 The `NOT` operator excludes content that contain the term after `NOT`.
-(It cannot be used with only one term.)
+(The Lucene engine's limitation: it cannot be used with only one term.)

 <tab category="querying" article="query-multiple-predicates" example="not" />

 The "-" or prohibit operator excludes documents that contain the term after the "-" symbol.

-To search for content that contain "upgrade" but not "demo" use the query:
+This is the alternative of the `NOT` operator.

 <tab category="querying" article="query-multiple-predicates" example="minus" />